-Further, the Directors have conducted a full assessment of the impact of COVID-19 on the going concern status of the Company.
-As the Company is pre-revenue the economic impact of the pandemic does not have an effect on the cash inflow or the cash reserves of the Company.
-It also does not negatively impact the cash outflows as the majority of the cost base is fixed cost and the cash burn fairly consistent on a month to month basis.
+The Directors have prepared detailed cash flow forecasts for the period from approval of these accounts to 31 March 2023.
+The Directors have considered the impact of COVID-19, the continuing economic uncertainty, as well as unprecedented burden on health systems in impacted countries around the world on these forecasts.
+As the Company is pre-revenue, the economic impact of the pandemic does not have an effect on the cash inflow or the cash reserves of the Company.
+It also does not materially impact the cash outflows as the majority of the cost base is fixed cost and the cash burn fairly consistent on a month to month basis.
+We have assessed the planned expenditure and expect our available cash to extend into the first half of 2023.

-Further details regarding the risks to the Company can be found in the Strategic Report (including the Finance Review and Principal risks and mitigations relating to Covid19) and also in Note 23 to the Consolidated Financial Statements.
+Further details regarding the risks to the Company can be found in the Strategic Report (including the Finance Review and Principal risks).